tatmobile/Mellat/README.md

 # Mellat

-Bypass login screen in Mellat Mobile Banking application
+Bypass login screen in Mellat Mobile Banking application, using a simple as death tweak.